Key takeaways:

 A holistic approach to risk during process validation

 A risk assessment to investigate the potential for microbial penetration through the sterilizing-grade filter as a result of PUPSIT can be done in-house or it can be performed as part of a validation services package.
-While every biomanufacturer understands the importance of validating their filters, SUS components, and aseptic filter process as a whole, not every organization can perform these tests on their own.
+While every biomanufacturer understands the importance of validating their filters, single-use system (SUS) components, and aseptic filtration process as a whole, not every organization can perform these tests on their own.

 Fast Trak™ validation services cover a wide range of Cytiva sterilizing-grade filters and SUS components.
 Testing includes: